≡ Menu

 Does your personality and enthusiasm for teaching shine through?

-Have you sold yourself as a potential teacher, as well as a standout human being?
+Have you sold yourself as a potential teacher and a standout human being?

 Your eagerness for the teaching position must LEAP off the page!

-You must be able to make the reader feel just as excited as you are for this opportunity.
+Entice the reader to feel as excited as you are for this opportunity.

 So, how do you sell your excitement and enthusiasm in your cover letter?